-- (iii) From 1 July 2012, secondary principals who meet the service and professional criteria for stage three will be entitled to an annual career allowance of \$10,500. - (e) For the purposes of this clause continuous service is not broken by a gap in principalship of up to three years.
-Service as a principal in a New Zealand State or State Integrated area school shall be included in the calculation of service under the service criteria, provided that at the time of applying the principal has completed at least a year in a New Zealand State or State Integrated secondary school. - (f) Service will not be counted for periods of time spent: - (i) on leave without pay; - (ii) on secondment (other than as a principal in another school); - (iii) as supernumerary in a teaching role; - (iv) as a relief or acting principal (except where the acting or relief principal moves directly to a substantive principal role). - (g) When there is a break of more than three years service before reappointment as a secondary principal, previous experience as a principal shall be credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance), allowing the principal the possibility of moving directly to any of the three career stages providing she/he meets the relevant professional criteria, provided that: - (i) at the time of eligibility she/he has completed one year in their current position; - (ii) that while they were on the break for three years or more the principal consistently maintained their teacher registration;
+- (e) For the purposes of this clause continuous service is not broken by a gap in principalship of up to three years.
+Service as a principal in a New Zealand State or State Integrated area school shall be included in the calculation of service under the service criteria, provided that at the time of applying the principal has completed at least a year in a New Zealand State or State Integrated secondary school. - (f) Service will not be counted for periods of time spent: - (i) on leave without pay; - (ii) on secondment (other than as a principal in another school); - (iii) as supernumerary in a teaching role; - (iv) as a relief or acting principal (except where the acting or relief principal moves directly to a substantive principal role). - (g) When there is a break of more than three years' service before reappointment as a secondary principal, previous experience as a principal shall be credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance), allowing the principal the possibility of moving directly to any of the three career stages providing she/he meets the relevant professional criteria, provided that: - (i) at the time of eligibility she/he has completed one year in their current position; - (ii) that while they were on the break for three years or more the principal consistently maintained their teacher registration;

-Where the principal does not meet these requirements, three years service must be completed prior to the previous experience as a principal being credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance).
+Where the principal does not meet these requirements, three years' service must be completed prior to the previous experience as a principal being credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance).

-- (h) At the date this agreement is signed principals who have met the service criteria of stage one (or higher) but have not participated in a First Time Principals' Programme and who are no longer eligible to do so shall demonstrate through their professional learning and development plan that they have participated in professional learning activities similar to the First Time Principals' Programme. - (i) A principal who is undergoing corrective action pursuant to clause 6.2.2 or 6.3 of this agreement shall not receive the career allowance from the commencement of the procedure until such time as the corrective action has successfully been completed at which time the career allowance recommences.

-(j) To maintain eligibility for the career allowance, every three years the principal's board of trustees must re-affirm that the principal meets the service and professional criteria and has undertaken a performance agreement and annual review within the previous 12 months (consistent with clause 4.1 and 4.2).
+- (h) Secondary principals employed as at 17 February 2011 who have met the service criteria of stage one (or higher) but have not participated in a First Time Principals' Programme and who are no longer eligible to do so shall demonstrate through their professional learning and development plan that they have participated in professional learning activities similar to the First Time Principals' Programme. - (i) A principal who is undergoing corrective action pursuant to clause 6.2.2 or 6.3 of this agreement shall not receive the career allowance from the commencement of the procedure until such time as the corrective action has successfully been completed at which time the career allowance recommences. - (j) To maintain eligibility for the career allowance, every three years the principal's board of trustees must re-affirm that the principal meets the service and professional criteria and has undertaken a performance agreement and annual review within the previous 12 months (consistent with clause 4.1 and 4.2).